-Knowing what, when and how often to eat, will keep you full, maximize your muscle growth and also maximize your fat loss.
+Knowing what, when and how often to eat, will keep you full while also maximizing your fat loss.
 Here’s an idea on meal timing, plus a free sample daily meal plan.

 8:00am – BREAKFAST

 It doesn’t really matter if you choose to eat before of after a workout.
-But you MUST eat breakfast.
 Your body is better at metabolizing carbs in the morning and post workout, so have some carbs for breakfast.
 If you have done a workout, try to eat breakfast within 30-40 minutes post workout.
 Also make sure you’re eating lots of protein and fiber at breakfast to keep you full for the rest of the day.